anon5r/php-kvs-adapter/README.md

-Various Key Value Store common interface for PHP
+Various Key Value Store adapters for PHP
 =========================

 It provides a common interface to KVS simply in a variety for PHP.